Cannabis is Medicine

 Dr. Ethan Russo, a neurologist and psychopharmacology researcher, breaks down the ECS this way, “the endocannabinoid system affects the levels of all the neurotransmitters, and so it is important in pain, in emotion, whether you’re going to vomit or not, whether you’re going to have a seizure or not, almost any function you can name, and it’s not just the brain.”

 In the future, it will be discovered that America’s war on a homeopathic plant actually harmed our society for nearly a century.
 We are learning when our endocannabinoid systems are not stimulated, this creates deficiencies from a lack of cannabis supplementation.

 80 Years Later

 We feel it is the Department of Justice’s social responsibility to legalize cannabis and allow all of our citizens’ access to this beneficial plant.
 Other’s do too.
-Jeff Sessions is currently being sued by a diversified group of plaintiffs, the trial is expected to reach the Supreme Court.
+In 2018, for DOJ, Jeff Sessions was sued by a diversified group of plaintiffs, the trial is expected to reach the Supreme Court.

 Cannabis has ZERO reported deaths in history.
 In state’s where patients have access to medicinal marijuana, opioid-related deaths have dropped by 25%.
 Doctor’s are now reporting that cannabis is an exit-way drug for those addicted to opioids.